 The RSA Inclusive Growth Commission will run four evidence hearings across the country during the course of its inquiry.
 The fourth is in London.

 In conversations about devolution, the perception is often one of shifting power and money away from London.
-But there is a risk of overlooking the deep levels of poverty in certain parts of London, combined with ever-increasing cost of property, childcare and travel.
-Although London is one of the most multicultural cities in the world, there are deep frictions between different cultures and groups - and with only five of the 32 boroughs voting to leave the EU, we want to explore what the challenges are for creating inclusive growth within and around London.
+But there is a risk of overlooking the deep levels of poverty in certain parts of London, combined with the ever-increasing cost of property, childcare and travel.
+Although London is one of the most multicultural cities in the world, there are deep frictions between some different cultures and groups - and with only five of the 32 boroughs voting to leave the EU, we want to explore what the challenges are for creating inclusive growth within and around London.

 The RSA’s Inclusive Growth Commission is exploring how to best make local economies across the UK more economically inclusive and prosperous, through a series of seminars, research, case studies, evidence hearings and a call for evidence.